LucyferYX/langgraph-test/docs/CODEBASE_STATE.md

 # LucyferYX/langgraph-test — Codebase State
 > Auto-generated.
-Last updated after PR #14.
+Last updated after PR #26.

 ## What This Project Is
-This repository provides a framework for building and using agents with integrated tools, demonstrated through practical examples.
-It includes capabilities for defining tools, constructing stateful agents, and managing message routing within agent workflows.
+This repository focuses on creating and maintaining change documents that describe the current state of a codebase.
+It includes documentation to provide transparency and up-to-date overviews of the project and its example agents.

-## Agent Examples
+## Documentation
-The repository includes a calculator agent example demonstrating how to build agents with integrated tools for basic arithmetic operations.
-The current example supports addition and subtraction but no longer includes multiply and divide functions, as these were removed to correct tool naming inconsistencies.
-This example showcases agent construction, stateful behavior, and message routing using the framework.
+The repository includes an auto-generated documentation file, CODEBASE_STATE.md, which outlines the project purpose and details example agents.
+This file reflects the current state of the codebase, including recent updates such as the removal of multiply and divide functions in the calculator agent.